MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-secure-file-v1.md

 **`socketTimeout`** - **Socket Timeout**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-When downloading a secure file request, this input specifies the timeout for a socket in Microsoft.
+When downloading a secure file request in Microsoft, this input specifies the timeout for a socket.
 <!-- :::editable-content-end::: -->
 <br>